 Remember that each fixture will have a different range of parameters available, depending on its feature set.
 Consult the fixture’s operating manual for details.
 If the fixture has more than four parameters in the attribute, pressing the attribute button again selects the next group of parameters.

-The sensitivity, mode and behaviour of the encoder wheels can be changed in Setup.
+The sensitivity, mode and behaviour of the encoder wheels can be changed in the Attribute Settings.

 Some parameters are a continuous set of values, such as "Red", which will control no red at 0, through to full red.